somso2e/somso2e.github.io/_pages/cv.md

             <ul>
                 <li>Developed a synthesizable VHDL code for A* algorithm capable of solving any 10x10 mazes</li>
                 <li>Developed a python script for generating random mazes</li>
-                <li>Simulated the algorithm using a VHDL test bench for solving the generated mazes</li>
+                <li>Simulated and tested the algorithm for solving random mazes using VHDL test bench</li>
             </ul>
             <b>
 Calculating the Magnetic Field Caused by a Spherical Solenoid </b>
             <span style="float:right;">Winter 2019
       </span>
             <ul>
-                <li>Derived a formula for magnetic field caused by a spherical solenoid </li>
+                <li>Derived the formula for the magnetic field caused by a spherical solenoid </li>
                 <li>Calculated and graphed the magnetic field on multiple plates</li>
                 <li>Integrated the graphs and the calculator in a custom GUI developed using MATLAB App Designer</li>
             </ul>